- Home

 3.6 Summary of information requirements for honest concurrent use

-The evidence should demonstrate use in Australia before the date of priority for the applied-for trade mark.
-Use after the priority date will not support the applicant's case.
+- The evidence should demonstrate use in Australia before the date of priority for the applied-for trade mark.
+Use after the priority date may be relevant if it reflects on issues such as lack of instances of confusion

-The applicant should address the matter of instances of confusion.
-A statement within the declaration specifying lack of knowledge of any instances will be taken at face value at the examination stage.
+- The applicant should address the matter of instances of confusion.
+A statement within the declaration specifying lack of knowledge of any instances will be taken at face value at the examination stage

-The applicant should provide clear information on the goods/services on which the trade mark was used before the priority date.
+- The applicant should provide clear information on the goods/services on which the trade mark was used before the priority date.
 As the applicant is claiming concurrent use, it is not appropriate to allow the mark to proceed for a broad range of goods/services if the evidence only supports something narrower.
-However, it should be noted that concurrent use only needs to be established for the conflicting goods/services.
+However, it should be noted that concurrent use only needs to be established for the conflicting goods/services

-Evidence for honest concurrent use needs to be detailed and complete.
+- Evidence for honest concurrent use needs to be detailed and complete.
 The examiner is trying to conceptualise where the trade mark stands within its particular marketplace.
-The greater the detail supplied, the easier it will be for the decision to be made.
+The greater the detail supplied, the easier it will be for the decision to be made

-A useful summary of the type of evidence needed to support honest concurrent use is attached to this part as Annex A1.
+- A useful summary of the type of evidence needed to support honest concurrent use is attached to this part as Annex A1.

 Amended Reasons